hyung-hwan/qse/qse/doc/page/sed-embed.md

 The qse_sed_getspace() allows to you get the pointer and the length of the pattern space and the hold space.
 It may not be so useful you access them after execution is completed.
-The qse_sed_setexectracer() function lets you set up a hook function during execution time.
+The qse_sed_setopt() function called with #QSE_SED_TRACER lets you set up a hook function that can inspect various things during execution time.

 The following sample prints the contents of the pattern space and hold space at each phase of execution.